 In November 2025, Governor Hochul signed S952B, extending full HSTPA deposit protections to rent-stabilized units, covering almost one million apartments statewide that were previously operating under a different set of rules.
 The compliance surface just got bigger.

-The Compliance Lifecycle: An Operational Checklist for Property Managers
+What New York Law Requires: An Operational Checklist for Property Managers

-Act of 2019 and updated again by S952B in November 2025.
+New York’s security deposit laws are governed primarily by the General Obligations Law (GOL) §§7-103 through 7-108, amended significantly by the Housing Stability and Tenant Protection Act of 2019 and updated again by S952B in November 2025.
 For a full statutory breakdown of New York security deposit law, see our complete guide to New York security deposit laws.
 This guide focuses on what those rules mean operationally.

 The most important rule in NYC is that landlords must transfer all security deposits to a separate account, every time.